Wearing Many Hats as a Parkinson's Disease Caregiver

-- To make the appointment - I’m the scheduler, with calendar in hand, that schedules the appointment.
-Not to mention being a voicemail ninja navigating those prompts in the neurologist’s office telephone system!
+To make the appointment, I’m the scheduler with calendar in hand to schedule the appointment.
+Not to mention, I am a voicemail ninja navigating those prompts on the neurologist’s office telephone system!

-- The day before the appointment - I’m wearing my nurse hat making sure we either have the prescription bottles with us or write down which medication(s) need refills.
-I’m also wearing my administrative assistant hat making sure paperwork and forms are completed for the neurologist, and notes are prepared so we can accurately relay the "goings on" for the last few months.
+I’m also wearing my administrative assistant hat, making sure paperwork and forms are completed for the neurologist and notes are prepared so we can accurately relay the "goings on" for the last few months.

-- Next, it’s time to be the driver - My husband made the decision to stop driving eighteen years ago.
+Next, it’s time to be the driver.
+My husband made the decision to stop driving 18 years ago.
 He made this tough decision on his own because he was afraid of endangering the lives of others and himself.
 I’m fortunate that he made this decision without having an accident and without being pressured by me.